acebuddyteam/gargula/README.md

 A minimalist Terminal interface for mac, to help you organize your work

-Gargula includes only important data to display, to keep it simple and clean:
+Gargula includes only important data, to keep it simple and clean:

 - Current directory
 - Git Branch (if Git has been intialized)